BhuvanBezawada/CS5099-Project/README.md

 Then follow the [instructions on how to install Maven](https://maven.apache.org/install.html) on your machine.

 ## Compiling and Running
-- Once maven is installed and you have verified the installation is working, please navigate to the directory of the project `CS5099-Project/`.
+- Once Maven is installed and you have verified the installation is working, please navigate to the directory of the project `CS5099-Project/`.
 - Type `mvn package` to build the jar from the source files.
 - After about 30-40 seconds you should a message saying the build was successful.
 - Then navigate to the `target/` folder.